outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - representing extra dimensions as 'queries of interfaces' or 'queries on a network' where nodes are endpoints (that can be connected to other points with queries)

     - add to explanations

+      - 'interface' explanations
+        - phrases like the 'biology-physics interface' use 'interface' as 'system' or 'variable'
+        - phrases like the 'user interface' use 'interface' as 'communication medium' or 'language/translator' or 'map'
+        - 'interfaces' are not just regular variables like 'networks/systems' are, they are highly explanatory of extreme variation and also explain many interactions like 'injected variables on a foundation variable' as well as 'cross-interface interactions' like 'common structures across interfaces'

       - useful inventions like encryption, computers, internet, semantic search, interface queries, machine-learning are like a million steps away from the default thinking ('try everything', 'ask someone else', 'wait for someone else to solve it'), and few steps away from the 'intent' of the invention (to find information, to solve problems, to automate, scale, & standardize processing, to hide information in a retrievable way using maps, etc)
         - deriving the implementation of the invention from the useful 'intents' fulfilled by the invention is a more efficient way to find these useful implementations in reverse, as opposed to defaults like 'trying every possible combination of available resources'